 #4.
 Goplus 12V 10GPM Electric Fuel Transfer Pump

-Weighing only 8 lbs., the Goplus Transfer Pump is a compact size pump with easy-carry grip handle, capable of professional uses in industries like automobile manufacture, chemical, machine engineering, vehicle fix shop, and more because it can lift your fuel up to 10 meters high.
+Weighing only 8 lbs., the Goplus Transfer Pump is a compact size pump with an easy-carry grip handle, capable of professional uses in industries like automobile manufacture, chemical, machine engineering, vehicle fix shop, and more because it can lift your fuel up to 10 meters high.
 It shows although small, this is a powerful fuel pump designed for challenging fuel transfer.
-However, keep in mind that it can only be used for biodiesel, diesel and kerosene; it is not for low flammability fuel like liquefied petroleum gas, alcohol, gasoline, etc.
+However, keep in mind that it can only be used for biodiesel, diesel, and kerosene; it is not for low flammability fuel like liquefied petroleum gas, alcohol, gasoline, etc.

-Equipped with Professional battery clamp, strong motor, this fuel transfer pump is designed for longer service time.
-It has also passed a very strict testing for temperature resistance, and anti-shock performance.
+Equipped with a Professional battery clamp, strong motor, this fuel transfer pump is designed for longer service time.
+It has also passed very strict testing for temperature resistance, and anti-shock performance.

-Conclusion: What it has are the advantages of being small, but delivering strong flow with ease of operation without being too costly.
+Conclusion: What it has are the advantages of being small, but delivering strong flow with the ease of operation without being too costly.
 It is a fine fuel transfer pump that an old man can use to do big fuel transfer up to the roof without needing any more assistance.

 #5.
 XtremepowerUS 12 Volt DC 20GPM Gasoline Fuel Transfer Pump

-In regards to durability, it is a heavy duty cast-iron construction to withstand the changing variables in the work environment.
+In regards to durability, it is a heavy-duty cast-iron construction to withstand the changing variables in the work environment.
 Another feature is it is mountable onto a skid tank, a barrel, or onto your truck bed, etc.

 Conclusion: If you are looking for high-speed fuel transfer pump, consider this one.
 It does not lift more than 8 ft., but it promises God speed flow of 20 GPM topping most fuel transfer pump.